 Imagine you have just woken up.
 This is the time your mind is almost a clean slate.
 This is the time you have not yet started to take hits from tons of temptations and decision-making tasks.

 But, as morning turns into evening and then night, your willpower gradually weakens.
 As a result, as you reach home by 8 pm, you are more likely to give in to a chocolate pastry than a bout of exercise.

 See, morning is the time you are most likely to exercise and keep at it daily.
 Another thing: very few people schedule their meetings at 5 or 6 am.
 So, you have thin chances of derailing it.

 So, it makes sense you go for a morning bout of exercise, right?

 2. Great Mood All Day

 A morning exercise routine can put you in a great mood for the rest of the day.

-Actually, you can really enjoy exercising and make it a daily habit quite easily.
+You can enjoy exercising and make it a daily habit easily.
 Because exercise can make you and your brain happier.
-Learn all about the the brain science behind exercise and happiness.
+Learn all about the brain science behind exercise and happiness.

 3. Healthy Diet Pusher

 A morning bout of exercise will help you make healthier dietary choices for the rest of the day.